segilbert/Ideastrike/readme.md

  * Markdown support just about everywhere on the site.
 And a preview mode too, using Showdown.
  * Twitter Bootstrap has been used as the baseline for our site theme.
  * Image Uploading using the jQuery File Upload plugin.
+ * Easily added video to the Support page using HTML 5 and Video.js
+ * Create highly interactive, cool looking charts with Raphael.js
  * AppHarbor support

 ### Getting started